 "Soloist, chamber musician and teacher" describe Nadia Reisenberg, whose studies with Leonid Nikolayev (St. Petersburg Conservatory), with Alexander Lambert (a Liszt pupil) and with Josef Hofmann provided her with the musical judgment and technical skills with which to build a career.
 The excitement of her early concert appearances in New York in the 1920s attracted much attention, and she became an important concert artist.
 As a concerto soloist, she appeared with Barbirolli, Rodzinski, Bodanzky, Koussevitsky, and others.
 Her performances of all twenty-seven of the Mozart concertos, played in consecutive weekly broadcasts with Alfred Wallenstein and the WOR Mutual Radio Symphony Orchestra in the 1939-40 season, are now legendary.
+(The Mozart broadcasts have been digitized and transferred to CD-Rs; copies of these recordings are available.
+Contact The Curator for details.)

 After about 1947 she chose to concentrate on small ensemble work and teaching.
 She performed with the Budapest and Juilliard String Quartets and with a variety of instrumentalists, including Joseph Schuster, William Kroll, Erick Friedman, Simeon Bellison, Alexander Schneider, Benny Goodman and with her sister, noted thereminist Clara Rockmore.
 She was associated with the Mannes College of Music and the Juilliard School but also taught at the Curtis Institute of Music, the University of Southern California, the Rubin Academy of Music in Jerusalem and at other schools.